-Trade promotion management (TPM) is quickly becoming one of the highest priorities within CPG organizations since it’s the second-largest item on the P&L. Manufacturers assess operator and distributor trade programs and processes due to concerns about the value and return on investment of trade dollars.
+In foodservice, trade promotion management (TPM) is quickly becoming one of the highest tech priorities.
+Trade spending is the second-largest item on the P&L. Manufacturers assess operator and distributor trade programs and processes due to concerns about the value and return on investment of trade dollars.
 An HPM survey says that trade spending has tripled in the past two decades globally.

 Each department within a company prioritizes different TPM system capabilities: